 You need to provide competing quotes for the goods or services you are applying for.
 This helps NZCT to determine whether the prices being quoted are reasonable.

 If you are applying for a salary or contractor’s fee, you need to provide an employment contract and a job description.
 If you have not filled the position at time of application, you can provide an unsigned employment contract and job description.
 If funds are awarded, we will hold onto the funds until you have provided a signed contract.
-If the terms of employment (remuneration, job description etc) are different from the original documentation you provided, please highlight this.
+If the terms of employment (remuneration, job description etc) are different from the original documentation you provided, then highlight this.

 In your application, you need to include a resolution from your committee that is signed and dated by an authorised signatory of your organisation, and which identifies that your organisation is applying specifically to NZCT for a specific purpose(s) and for a specific amount.
 If your application is for a position you are in employed in, you cannot be the signatory on the resolution.